evilyesh/web-llm/README.md

 - [x] Load file content before send prompt...
 - [x] and before diff with model answer. (its differ if user edit file too)
 - [x] Display the full file path if there are files with the same name in different directories.
-- [ ] Implement permissions control.
+- [ ] Implement permissions control. (semi realised, model can't save files outside project directory)
 - [x] Implement config select
 - [x] Make dataset draft from history
 - [ ] Put files drag and drop (need electron for this feature, may be in future)